Zuzeeeee/Amazon-Web-Scrapper-V2/README.md

 ### Important

-If running on dev mode, update the [env](./backend/.env) Enviroment to "DEV" to avoid cors problems.
+If running on dev mode, update the [env](./backend/.env) Enviroment to "DEV" to avoid cors problems